tsgates/arch-wiki-markdown/wiki/Base2plan9.md

 Currently, the gnu2plan9 packages need support to offer a drop-in replacement of GNU coreutils.
 This is at the moment provided by busybox and the gnu2ucb Heirloom profile.
-Ideally, missing functionality should be patched up with projects more closely aligned to Plan9, like Inferno and Goblin.
+Ideally, missing functionality should be patched up with projects more closely aligned to Plan9, like inferno-os and goblin-git.
 The aim is to make the different "base2foo" projects as independent of eachother as possible since the whole point of the projects is to increase choice and diversity.
 For the base2plan9 project, the first priority is to cover missing functionality and second priority to try to reduce (or ideally remove) the busybox dependency.